 You will have to pay for any costs that are higher than the amount for which you were insured.
 Your policy will have stated this at the outset, so you should be aware of these charges.
 You can avoid excess by claiming from the other car’s insurance, or by taking the car to a recommended garage for repairs.
 Medical bills, again, will have to be covered by you, or by the other party’s insurance company.

 The Insurance Company Has Asked Me To Give A Recorded Statement.
 Should I Give Them A Statement?

 Not until you have talked with a lawyer with experience in injury cases.
 Any recorded statement you give to the insurance company can be used against you at a later hearing or trial of your case.
 Questions can be confusing or misleading.
 Therefore, we urge you to consult an attorney prior to giving such a statement.
-Our attorneys will be present to explain your rights and to protect your interests during the statement.
+Our attorneys at J. Cogburn Law will be present to explain your rights and to protect your interests during the statement.